ATran11/kagedeck/.github/ISSUE_TEMPLATE/feature_request.md

 **Describe the feature**
 A clear description of what you'd like to see added.

-**Why would this be useful?**

 **Additional context**
-Any mockups, examples, or other details.
+Any examples or other details.